mathebuddy/mathebuddy/README.md

 | lib/     | Implementation of components (math-runtime, ...)  |
 | cmd.sh   | Administration script for developers              |

-## Development
+## Installation

+_Other operating systems than Debian and macOS are not yet supported._

 Use [VSCode](https://code.visualstudio.com) for editing source code and make sure you install ALL recommended extensions (click on `Extensions` on the left symbol div and type `@recommended` in the search field.
 Then click on `Install` on each extension that is not yet installed).

 ### Dependencies

-_Other operating systems than Debian and macOS are not yet supported._
+**IMPORTANT: If you only like to run the webserver locally (including all playgrounds and the simulator), you only need to install Python 3.
+The repository delivers up-to-date built libraries in the `docs/` directory.**

 <!-- TODO: android SDK, XCode, ... -->

+Note: Android and XCode can be skipped, if you only like to compile and run `mathe:buddy` simulator. `pandoc` can be skipped if you do not intend to build the manuals.

 - Debian based Linux (e.g. Ubuntu)